 Inside your booth, there are plenty of places to place additional visual branding and messages, but you’ll need to select carefully in order to create an overall impression that visitors can absorb quickly.
-Most of them won’t stand there for five minutes reading everything; they’re more likely to get overwhelmed and move on if you try to overload your booth.
+Most of them won’t stand there for five minutes reading everything.
+Guests will likely feel overwhelmed and move on if you try to overload your booth.
 If you’re displaying merchandise, use the back of the shelving unit to display large graphics that attract visitors to the shelves.
 Use banner stands next to the shelves to explain the product’s USP and benefits very briefly, and with plenty of negative space around the words: Think bullet points of a few words each, not complete sentences.

 Create A Lasting Impression With Top-Down Branding

-Branding a trade show display effectively depends on placing the right elements in the right places and using each element in a way that strikes visitors as harmonious with the rest of the trade show exhibit and messages.
+Branding a trade show display effectively depends on placing the right elements in the right places.
+Each element should be used in a way that strikes visitors as harmonious with the rest of the trade show exhibit and messages.